 Smither Park is a Unique & Fun Folk Art Green Space

+The Orange Show Foundation sponsors Smither Park, and once you see the Orange Show, you will understand why both are related.
 Just like the Beer Can House which is another site in Houston now operated by the Orange Show Foundation, folk art is front and center!

-He along with his wife Stephanie were long time folk art collectors.
+Smither Park bears the honorary name of John H. Smither.
+He along with his wife Stephanie were longtime folk art collectors.

 The Vinson & Elkins Pavilion in Smither Park offers a shaded area where people can gather for various functions.
-Dimensions are 50 by 30 feet with a 12 foot ceiling.
+Dimensions are 50 by 30 feet with a 12-foot ceiling.
 Sculptural forms were being added to the upright columns and will eventually be decorated just as the wall to the back.

 John Smither believed that “Where there is art, there is life.
-Where there is art, there is community.”
+Where there is art, there is a community.”

 From what I understand the Memory Wall was designed by Dan Phillips who is not only an artist but also a builder.

 There is 400-foot wall sectioned into about 60 segments where different members of the art-loving community come to decorate it.
 A good 50% of the people participating have never previously created art.

 Bits of glass, broken china, seashells and other items are all worked into the mosaic designs.